-nmental Issue Area: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact - as provided in Public Resources Code Section 21 a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic building within a state scenic highway? с) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Environmental Issue Area: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact Except as provided in Public Resource es Code Section 21 099, would the F Project: a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic building within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage points).
-If the Project is in an urbanized area, would the Project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? × a) Less Than Significant Impact.
+If the Project is in an urbanized area, would the Project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+0 × a) Less Than Significant Impact.
 A scenic vista is a view that possesses visual and aesthetic qualities of high value to the community.
 Scenic vistas can provide views of natural features or significant structures and buildings.
-The term "vista" generally implies an expansive view, usually from an elevated point or open area
+The term "vista" generally implies an expansive view, usually from an elevated point or open area.